carpentries-incubator/workflows-nextflow/episodes/04-channels.md

 ### Queue channel

 Queue channels are a type of channel in which data is consumed (used up) to make input for a process/operator.
-Queue channels can be created in two ways,
+Queue channels can be created in two ways:

 1. As the outputs of a process.
-1. Or a queue channels can be explicitly created using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath).
+1. Explicitly using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath).

 > ## DSL1
 > In Nextflow DSL1 queue channels can only be used once in a workflow, either connecting workflow input to process input, or process output to input for another process.
-> In DSL2 we can uses a queue channel mutltiple times.
+> In DSL2 we can use a queue channel multiple times.
 {: .challenge}

 ### Value channels

 The second type of Nextflow channel is a `value` channel.
 A **value** channel is bound to a **single** value.
 A value channel can be used an unlimited number times since its content is not consumed.
-This is also useful for processes that need to reuse input from a channel.
+This is also useful for processes that need to reuse input from a channel, for example, a reference genome sequence file that is required by multiple steps within a process, or by more than one process.

 > ## Queue vs Value Channel